datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 impossible to accidentally apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.

-### Using for Spreadsheets for Data Entry and Cleaning
+### Using Spreadsheets for Data Entry and Cleaning

 **HOWEVER**, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of